sharronesofer/visual_dm/docs/code_quality_assessment.md

 - No unnecessary allocations or blocking calls in core systems.

 **Weaknesses:**
 - Some UI update loops and quest logic may benefit from further profiling and optimization.
+Technical debt comments should be reviewed for potential performance improvements.
 - No evidence of automated performance regression testing (though performance tests are mentioned).

 ---